 TV (Live Streaming) and General Media Rules

-1.Dusk Till Dawn events are often filmed for future TV and/or live streaming productions, by participating in any Dusk Till Dawn event you also agree that we can use your name, photo or video footage in any way we see fit.
+- DTD and partypoker LIVE events are often filmed for future TV and/or live streaming productions, by participating in any DTD and/or partypoker LIVE event you also agree that we can use your name, photo or video footage in any way we see fit, and you grant us global image rights to use this material.

 - Gift Vouchers can be used for: Tournament buy-ins, food/drink from the bar or waitresses, merchandise.